aduffy70/LabNotes/_posts/2018/2018-04-26-Exploring-Crepidomanes-clonality.md

 S48 28.703 27.069 23.084 28.393
 ~~~

 The resampled distances are generally smaller, though not near zero and some are similar to the original distances.
-Because there are different numbers of loci in the ipyrad outputs for the original and resampled data distances are not directly comparable so I plotted the distances against the background distributions of pairwise distances for the non-within-collection samples (which should not have changed much since the reads for those samples did not get touched):
+Because there are different numbers of loci in the ipyrad outputs for the original and resampled data distances may not be directly comparable so I plotted the distances against the background distributions of pairwise distances for the non-within-collection samples (which should not have changed much since the reads for those samples did not get touched):

 ![Distribution_of_clonal_pairwise_distances][image1]

 Plot "a" is the original data and plot "b" is the resampled data.
 As expected, the curves for the background distributions of non-within-collection sample differences are similar.
 The difference where the within-clone distances fall relative to the background distributions suggest several things:

-  * Several of the within-collection samples are almost certainly not clones
+  * Most of the within-collection samples are probably not clones.
-  * The range of distances in the resampled data where the distances should theoretically all be equal suggest we can't be certain that two pairwise distance just a few distance units (5-6?) apart can't be differentiated from each other.
+  * The resampled distances should theoretically be equal but they range over ~6 distance units, suggesting that any two pairwise distances just a few distance units apart can't really be differentiated from each other.
+This will affect any analysis based on deciding which samples are nearest neighbors--there may be uncertainty.
-  * The values of the distance (that should theoretically all be zero) suggest there is noise in the data and values as high as 23-29 distance units can't be differentiated from zero.
-So some of the within-collection samples are either clones or so similar we can't differentiate them from clones.
+  * The values of the resampled distances (that should theoretically all be zero) range from 23-29, suggesting there is noise in the data and values in this range can't be differentiated from zero.
+So any samples with pairwise distances in this range are either clones or so similar we can't differentiate them from clones.
-  * Because the resampled values do cluster at the lower end of distance values I have some confidence that ALL the variation I am seeing is not due to noise.
-There is signal and I don't have a group of samples that are all genetically identical.
+  * Because the resampled distances _do_ cluster at the lower end of distance values I have some confidence that most of the variation I am seeing is due to genetic signal and not just due to noise.
+I was worried that if all my samples were genetically identical I might just be exploring noise--that is not the case.

 [image1]: {{site.image_path}}Distribution_of_clonal_pairwise_distances.png